paradite/retire-at-35/README.md

 Hence the principles to retiring early are **earning enough income** and **spending wisely**.
 Some **calculations** are also required to get the exact numbers on a few variables.

+You should not have to abandon your hobbies just to retire earlier.
+That's going against the very goal of early retirement.
+In fact, you should actively seek out hobbies while planning for early retirement.

 ### Earning enough income

 Income refers to the money you get from your main job and side jobs (active income), and from your investment portfolio (passive income).